JVS Toronto

 June 27, 2016 4 Comments

-CanPrep can lead to jobs within a few days of arrival: A program graduate tells you how
+Canada InfoNet can lead to jobs within a few days of arrival: A program graduate tells you how

-Airplane, view from airport terminalToday, we are sharing an amazing story about CanPrep participant, Ravikesh, who landed a job just four days after arriving in Canada.
+Airplane, view from airport terminalToday, we are sharing an amazing story about Canada InfoNet participant, Ravikesh, who landed a job just four days after arriving in Canada.
 Through our blog, we will share celebratory stories like Ravikesh’s success story and much more to keep you motivated through your pre-arrival job preparation process.

-CanPrep graduate, Ravikesh, an Automotive Design Engineer, joined the program in January 2016 diligently working through the program modules, guided by his Employment Counsellor, Farah.
+Canada InfoNet graduate, Ravikesh, an Automotive Design Engineer, joined the program in January 2016 diligently working through the program modules, guided by his Employment Counsellor, Farah.
 Ravikesh arrived in Mississauga, Ontario and within four days of arriving has secured a job as an Automotive Design Engineer as a result of his pre-arrival job search preparation!

 Ravikesh shares his success story with us in a recent interview: